 Multiple cybersecurity studies have reported an exponential rise in digital threats in Malaysia.
-Some experts estimate the increase to be staggering 82.5% during the Movement Control Order (MCO).
-The business of all scale (small, medium, and large) are highly susceptible to these cyber threats.
+Some experts estimate the increase to be a staggering 82.5% during the Movement Control Order (MCO).
+Busineses of all scales (small, medium, and large) are highly susceptible to these cyber threats.
 In less than a month, over 800 security incidents were reported across Malaysia, including Kuala Lumpur, Seberang Perai, George Town, Ipoh, Shah Alam, and Melaka.
 To deal with such incidents, businesses in Malaysia need credible penetration testing services.
-To assess the current penetration testing option available to the Malaysian business, we conducted a brief review of some of the widely known cybersecurity service providers in Malaysia.
+To assess the current penetration testing options available to Malaysian business, we conducted a brief review of some of the widely known cybersecurity service providers in Malaysia.

 Penetration testing is defined as the process of detection and analysis by assuming the role of a hacker.
 The penetration tester then attempts to penetrate an organization’s security infrastructure under a controlled environment.
 In the process of testing or prior to it, the penetration tester (also known as a white-hat hacker or an ethical hacker) conducts a vulnerability assessment to find any security gaps.
-The professional then try to exploit them to assess their impact on the organization’s security and other functions.
+The professional then tries to exploit them to assess their impact on the organization’s security and other functions.
 The primary focus of penetration testing is to strengthen the organization’s IT and security infrastructure by fixing any vulnerabilities identified in the process.
-Both vulnerability assessment and penetration testing (VAPT) together is called ethical hacking, which involves the phases of detection, testing, and reporting the results under a controlled and monitored environment.
-Depending upon the domains, approach, and layer in a complex architecture of any digital entity, the test is being conducted, penetration tests could be classified as:
+Vulnerability assessment and penetration testing (VAPT) are together called ethical hacking, which involves the phases of detection, testing, and reporting the results under a controlled and monitored environment.
+Depending upon the domains, approach, and layers in the complex architecture of any digital entity the test is being conducted in, penetration tests could be classified as:

 External Network Penetration Testing: As the name suggests, penetration tests are conducted on the parts running on external internet and open ports, firewalls, routers, switches, and other hosts on the network.
 This involves a lot of preparation and multiple tools, one of which is the widely known NMap, an open-source tool used to map the network to discover hosts and services running on the network.

 Wireless Penetration Testing: This service tests the wireless technology involving wireless protocols like CDP, WEP, SNMP, and WPA, incorporated in an organization’s infrastructure.
-Wireless penetration service tests for weak passwords or passphrases, encryptions, wireless devices, etc. These tests also identify and fix the coding mistakes which occur during the development stage.
+Wireless penetration services test for weak passwords or passphrases, encryptions, wireless devices, etc. These tests also identify and fix the coding mistakes which occur during the development stage.

 Internal Penetration Testing: This service aims to test your information security and assets for vulnerabilities within the organization or internal network.
 It relies on social engineering to verify an employee’s capability to recognize and respond to a security threat or an attack.

-Cloud Penetration Testing: With the increasing popularity of cloud computing as more organizations are moving their data to the cloud, the corresponding risk of a breach has also increased.
+Cloud Penetration Testing: With the increasing popularity of cloud computing the corresponding risk of a breach has also increased.
 As most cloud services are usually provided by a third-party vendor, there is a layer between the service provider and the client through which continuous information flows.
 The cloud penetration service tests for any misconfiguration or vulnerabilities in this layer, along with the cloud-based applications, storage, data access, password, virtualization, etc.

-Remote Access Penetration Testing: The COVID-19 pandemic has led to employees of many organizations across the globe to work remotely from their homes, which has also led to an opportunity for the attackers to aim at these remote connections, i.e., the virtual private networks (VPNs).
-Multiple cases of attacks onto the remote workers were noticed in the first half of the year 2020, and experts expect an increment in these attacks.
+Remote Access Penetration Testing: The COVID-19 pandemic has led to employees of organizations across the globe to work remotely from their homes, which has also led to an opportunity for attackers to take aim at these remote connections, i.e., the virtual private networks (VPNs).
+Multiple cases of attacks on remote workers were noticed in the first half of 2020, and experts expect an increment in these attacks.
 With many IT employees working remotely, it has become necessary for organizations to test their remote access for vulnerabilities through remote penetration testing and fix them.

 IoT Penetration Testing: An Internet of Things (IoT) penetration test can be defined as the assessment and exploitation of different IoT device components to detect vulnerabilities.
 This process is diverse and complex as IoT itself includes multiple layers like physical link, network, database, cloud, applications, storage, etc., implying that tests across all these layers could be termed in the true sense of the IoT penetration testing.
 The advancement in technology has made possible the incorporation of IoT in an organization’s infrastructure.
 As a third-party organization develops most of these IoT applications, there is a need for IoT penetration testing to secure IoT infrastructure.